unjs/ofetch/README.md

 ### `keepAlive` support

-By setting `FETCH_KEEP_ALIVE` environment variable to `true`, A http/https agent will be registred that keeps sockets around even when there are no outstanding requests, so they can be used for future requests without having to reestablish a TCP connection.
+By setting the `FETCH_KEEP_ALIVE` environment variable to `true`, an http/https agent will be registered that keeps sockets around even when there are no outstanding requests, so they can be used for future requests without having to reestablish a TCP connection.

 **Note:** This option can potentially introduce memory leaks.
 Please check [node-fetch/node-fetch#1325](https://github.com/node-fetch/node-fetch/pull/1325).